 Background and Purpose

-Consistent with the ERCOT Nodal Protocols, the term “Resource” is used throughout this document, without qualification, to refer to both a Generation and Load Resources.
+Consistent with the ERCOT Nodal Protocols, the term “Resource” is used throughout this document, without qualification, to refer to either a Generation, Energy Storage or Load Resources.
 Nodal Protocol Subsection 3.9 (1) requires each Qualified Scheduling Entity (QSE) representing Resources to submit a Current Operating Plan (COP).
 Protocol Section 3.9 includes the following requirements:

 The QSE must reflect in its COP the expected operating conditions for each Resource (including RMR, Black Start Units, Qualifying Facilities (QF), etc) that it represents for each hour in the next seven Operating Days [Subsections 3.9 (7) and (8) and 3.9.1 (1) and (2)].